 What Are the Types of Lawsuits I Can File for My Child?

 Initially, a lawsuit may not seem like an obvious, urgent decision, but you stand a chance of winning compensation for your child by filing.
-There are two main types of lawsuits that parents typically file in connection with a cerebral palsy case.
+There are two main types of lawsuits that parents typically file in connection with a cerebral palsy case:

 - Medical malpractice.
 A medical malpractice lawsuit is filed when a doctor or other medical professional harms a patient after failing to meet an adequate standard of care, as established by the medical community.
 In North Dakota, you have the burden of proving negligence.

 - Discrimination.
 The North Dakota Human Rights Act and several federal laws protect residents of the state from discrimination based on disability.
 Your child could experience discrimination with education, public services, public access, or housing for your family.
-You can resolve the situation and potentially recover damages by filing a complaint with the state or the federal government, or by suing those responsible.
+You can resolve the situation and potentially recover damages by filing a complaint with the state or the federal government or suing those responsible.

 Do I Need a Lawyer for the Cerebral Palsy Filing Process in North Dakota?

-Don’t settle for a general lawyer or someone with another area of specialty.
+Don’t settle for a general lawyer or someone with another specialty area.
 These kinds of lawsuits are highly specialized, and in-depth knowledge of the relevant laws is crucial.

 Search for a lawyer with experience working with disabled clients and who specializes in medical malpractice and disability rights.
 Get a referral through organizations that advocate for disabled people.
 The state bar association can also help you find a lawyer with the right area of expertise for your particular case.

 How Do I File a Lawsuit for Medical Malpractice and Cerebral Palsy in North Dakota?

 The process of filing a medical malpractice lawsuit is complex.
 It follows the laws established in North Dakota for handling these kinds of cases and puts the burden of proof squarely on you as the plaintiff.

 Start with the Statute of Limitations